 When Adams won, Jefferson was thus serving as VP under the man he’d just run against.
 He wasn’t much interested in aiding Adams, so he concentrated on defining the vice-president’s role as president of the Senate, writing procedural manuals still used in Congress today.
-Adams reached out to his old friend Jefferson hoping for bipartisan reconciliation, but the red-haired Virginian chose to mobilize against Adams as leader of the Democratic-Republicans in hopes of defeating him in 1800.
+Adams reached out to his old friend Jefferson hoping for bipartisan reconciliation, but the red-haired Virginian chose to mobilize against Adams as the Democratic-Republicans hoped to defeat him in 1800.

 Adams struggled with his own Federalist faction, as well.
 The High Federalists, as they were called, were more militant in their views than the moderate Adams and wanted him to attack the Democratic-Republicans and France more aggressively, stopping democracy in its tracks.
-Alexander Hamilton really did consider using the army against “the Virginians;” that wasn’t just paranoia on the Jeffersonians’ part.
+Alexander Hamilton really did consider using the new army against “the Virginians,” the way they’d appeared ready to do during the Whiskey Rebellion.
+That wasn’t just paranoia on the Jeffersonians’ part.

 The High Federalists wanted full-blown war against France, but Adams resisted.
 When American diplomats went to Paris to negotiate an end to shipping attacks in the Atlantic, the French humiliated them by demanding $10k just to talk to them in what became known as the XYZ Affair.
+The French were angry that they’d gone into debt helping to launch the U.S. then, under Washington, the Federalists turned around and sided with Britain against them with the Jay Treaty.
 Still, Adams made the unpopular decision to not escalate and declare war on France.
 It cost him at the time, but most historians see his prudence as perhaps a nation-saving decision, with the U.S. Navy being so small at the time.
 While Adams wisely didn’t ramp up the conflict, a limited Quasi-War between the French and fledgling Navy continued through the 1790s.
+It was a substantive conflict despite the quasi-qualifier as the French seized 330 American ships.
 Congress authorized the use of 25 vessels to patrol the coast and Caribbean against French privateers.

-Unlike the Quasi-War, where he held his ground, Adams cratered to High Federalists with the Alien & Sedition Acts of 1798 — outlawing Jeffersonian newspapers and thereby undermining the First Amendment right to free speech within a decade of the Bill of Rights’ ratification.
+Unlike the Quasi-War, where he held his ground, Adams capitulated to High Federalists with the Alien & Sedition Acts of 1798, outlawing Jeffersonian newspapers and thereby undermining the First Amendment right to free speech within a decade of the Bill of Rights’ ratification.
+The First Amendment got off to a very rocky start.
 The Federalists lamely spun their Sedition Law as merely beefing up libel laws that prohibited factually false incriminations.
 However, the law not only banned false speech, but also “scandalous or malicious writing against the government” and even conspiring to oppose government measures.
-Indeed, had the Sedition Act stayed in place, Americans today wouldn’t live in a liberal democracy.
+If the Sedition Act hadn’t expired in 1800, Americans today wouldn’t live in a liberal democracy or enjoy free speech.
 The Alien portion of the act made foreign immigration more difficult in order to keep French citizens from moving to the U.S. to spread democracy or, in some cases, counter-revolutionary ideas.
-These laws stayed on the books, empowering the executive branch during WWI (outlawing opposition) and WWII (Japanese internment camps).
+The Alien Enemies Act stayed on the books, empowering presidents during the War of 1812, WWI, and WWII (Japanese internment camps).

-Philadelphia, in particular, was filling up with French refugees — some from the slave uprising in Haiti and others who fled the French Revolution first to England and then to the U.S. when France went to war with Britain.
-Historian Francois Furstenberg points out that, in the capital city of 40k, Federalists saw a growing population of ~ 5k French opening up bakeries and bookstores and offering French language and dance lessons to their youth.
-The Alien Act was intended not only to preserve America’s Anglo identity but also undermine Jefferson’s support since most French supported the Democratic-Republicans.
-Luckily for the U.S., the connections French aristocracy made in the 1790s before they left helped smooth passage of the Louisiana Purchase early in the next century, as those same men brokered the deal.
+Philadelphia, in particular, was filling up with French refugees, some from the slave rebellion in Haiti and others who fled the French Revolution first to England and then to the U.S. when France went to war with Britain.
+In this capital city of 40k, Federalists saw a growing population of ~ 5k French opening up bakeries and bookstores and offering French language and dance lessons to young Philadelphians.
+The Alien Act was intended not only to preserve America’s Anglo identity but also undermine Jefferson’s support since most French supported the Democratic-Republicans, who still formerly just went by Republicans.
+Luckily for the U.S., the connections French aristocracy made in the 1790s before they left helped smooth passage of the Louisiana Purchase early in the next century, as those same men brokered the deal (more next chapter).